2021 Sugar Bowl: Teams

 The 2021 Sugar Bowl was held between the Clemson Tigers of the Atlantic Coast Conference (ACC) and the Ohio State Buckeyes of the Big Ten Conference.
 The game was a rematch of the 2019 Fiesta Bowl, where Clemson defeated Ohio State to advance to the 2020 National Championship Game.
 It was the 18th Sugar Bowl featuring a matchup of two teams ranked in the top 5.
 The teams were announced by College Football Playoff selection committee on December 20, 2020.

 Only 3,000 ticketed spectators were permitted because of the coronavirus pandemic.
-There were 728 tickets for family members of Ohio State players and coaches, 728 tickets for family members of Clemson players and coaches.
+There were 728 tickets for family members of Ohio State players and coaches and 728 tickets for family members of Clemson players and coaches.
 The remaining 1,544 tickets were for sponsors, business partners, and local Sugar Bowl season ticket holders.

 Clemson Tigers

 Clemson entered the game with a record of 10–1 (8–1 ACC) after defeating Notre Dame in the 2020 ACC Championship.
 Clemson's only loss was to Notre Dame earlier in the season, a double-overtime loss in a game the Tigers played without starting quarterback Trevor Lawrence.
 Other than Notre Dame, Clemson's only win over a ranked team came against Miami (FL).
 The Tigers were ranked No. 2 entering the game.